emu-russia/UltraHLE/XGLIDE_Decompile/Readme.md

 # Decompiling the XGLIDE.LIB library

-The decomposition is done in IDA, using HexRays.
+The decompilation is done in IDA, using HexRays.
 After that, additional manual processing for buildability is performed.

 ## Decompilation status